 The Predator bones are bigger and sturdier than human bones.
 They also seem to be white in color as seen by the skull in the Predators movie.
 Even with their tougher bones, the Predators are still often dismembered and even decapitated, so they still fall victim to sharp blades.
 The bones can heal well, for example when an Engineer broke the arm of Ahab, it appeared to have healed in a few days.
 The Predators like to keep the bones and especially skulls of their victims, even if they have been members of their own race.

 The color of the skin of the Yautja depends on the type of the Predator and other factors.
 The most well-known Predator - the Jungle Hunter had brownish skin.
 There is also a white-skinned Predator - the Alpha Predator recently seen in Predator: Hunting Grounds.
 Most likely, the skin is also thicker than human skin, and aids in absorbing damage from melee weapons and bullets.
 The arms and chest are also covered in small spike-like appendances, smaller versions of the dreadlocks.
-Besides armor and the cloak-netting, the Predators don't wear and clothes on their skin and prefer to hunt in warm climates.
+Besides armor and the fishnets, the Predators don't wear and clothes on their skin and prefer to hunt in warm climates.